MixedRealityToolkit/MixedRealityToolkit-ProjectDocs/contributions/code-owners.md

 Code owners are responsible for the code quality in the areas they own and are expected to:

-* Be an active contributor to the MRTK project.
+* Be an active contributor to the Project.
 * Provide high-quality reviews and feedback.
 * Help ensure issues or bugs in the owned areas are prioritized appropriately and addressed in a timely manner.
 * Abide by the Mixed Reality Toolkit's [code of conduct](https://github.com/MixedRealityToolkit/MixedRealityToolkit-MVG/blob/main/org-docs/CODE-OF-CONDUCT.md) and [trademark policy](https://github.com/MixedRealityToolkit/MixedRealityToolkit-MVG/blob/main/org-docs/TRADEMARKS.md).